redsoxfantom/GameUtilities/README.md

 Eventually, Services will be added as well.
 Services encapsulate core functions of the engine (i.e, the filesystem, sound card, etc.) and can handle requests to perform an action.

 TODO:
-* Come up with some sort of layout for config files.
-The entire World should be able to be defined in xml/json files
 * Write a message router to allow components to communicate with other components/services
 * Add code to actually, you know, render the world
 * Long term: Add ability to define simple 2D GUI overlays for buttons, HUD, etc.